device42/traceroute_tags/README.md

 * Enter your URL, User, Password (lines 4-6).
 * Update your DOQL according to your requirements (lines 7).
 * Configure hop count and timeout(ms) (lines 9-10).
-* Set custom field information for devices and IPs (line 11).
+* Set custom field information for IPs (line 11).
 You can change custom field name.